The Open University (OU) works with unions to extend higher education to union members.

 The OU-Unionlearn Partnership

 The OU and Unionlearn signed a Memorandum of Understanding in 2006.
 This provided the basis for working in partnership to support union members to access higher level learning opportunities.
+In 2018 unionlearn and the Open University took the opportunity to refresh their MOU aimed at motivating union members into higher education.

 There is an OU-Unionlearn Steering Group made up of representatives of the OU, unionlearn and unions affiliated to the TUC which manages this special relationship.